risc0/risc0/docs/metal-optimization-progress.md

 - Metal binding check: present.
 Newer Metal-cpp headers did not fix correctness, and the deprecated Rust `metal` crate is tracked as a separate maintenance risk rather than the rv32im P0 root cause.
+- Metal build-cache hygiene: present.
+Generated Metal sources and Apple Metal compiler/linker identity are included in the persistent `.metallib` cache key, and common Xcode selection inputs are build-script rerun signals.
+This reduces the chance that local or CI validation accidentally tests stale kernels after source, flag, or toolchain changes.

 Remaining gaps before marking P0 complete: